 - Low cost/ simple business model

-- You will not make money quickly
+- You will not get into profit quickly

 - There’s a lot of effort involved

-- High competition in SOME niches
+- High competition in some niches

 Avoiding Fake “Ad Posting Job” Scams